apple/turicreate/userguide/sound_classifier/how-it-works.md

 ## Custom Neural Network Stage
 This is the only stage which is updated based on the input data.
 During training of a sound classifier this model is trained using the features from VGGish and the input labels.
-During prediction a only a forward pass is done using this network.
-This custom neural network is a simple three layer neural netowrk.
+During prediction, only a forward pass is done using this network.
+This custom neural network is a simple three layer neural network.
 The first two layers are dense layers, with 100 units each.
 These layers use [RELU activation](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)).
-The final layers is a softmax.
+The final layer is a softmax.
 The number of units in this layer is equal to the number of labels.